Tim Pickup: North Sydney Bears

-When Tim Pickup returned to Sydney he resumed his career in finance with AMP, and with multiple clubs vying for his services, he resumed his career in Rugby League with the North Sydney (#691).
-Pickup explained that Norths were the team that had suffered the longest drought between premierships, and he wanted to make a difference.
-His impact was felt immediately.
-Partnered with Keith 'Chicka' Outten in the halves, the tough but tiny pair made for a dynamic defensive duo, with Outten playing the organisational role in attack, where Pickup assumed the role of running back.
-With club stalwart Ross Warner, Keith Harris and the dynamic Bruce Walker in the forwards, and the rock hard playing surface itself, North Sydney Oval quickly became a formidable and dreaded place to visit.
+When Pickup returned to Sydney he resumed his career in finance with AMP, and his career in Rugby League with the North Sydney Bears (#691).
+Pickup stated that Norths were the team that had suffered the longest drought between premierships, and he wanted to make a difference.

+He was partnered with Keith 'Chicka' Outten in the halves.
+The pair were an effective defensive duo, with Outten playing the organisational role in attack, where Pickup assumed the role of running back.
+With Ross Warner, Keith Harris, and Bruce Walker in the forwards, and the hard playing surface itself, North Sydney became a tough opposition for visitors.

-Although Norths fortunes improved during Tim's short time as a Bear, they never made the final five playoff series and hovered around the middle of the ladder, when coached by the great Noel Kelly from 1972 to 1974.
-Their best finish was 6th, worst was 9th in the 12 team NSWRL competition.
+Although Norths fortunes improved during Pickup's brief time at the club, they never made the final five playoff series, and hovered around the middle of the ladder when coached by Noel Kelly for the 1973 and 1974 seasons.
+Their highest finish was 6th, lowest 9th in the 12 team NSWRL competition.

-Personally Tim achieved instant success at representative level in 1972 and played for Australia after only 14 games for the Bears.
-Pickup was chosen for City Seconds then played two games for New South Wales (NSW #664), he made the Australian team (#462) alongside Norths teammate George Ambrum.
-When first chosen for the Australian team, Pickup gave his first jersey to his Bears halves partner Keith Outten in recognition of his contribution to achieving the sports highest honour and his childhood dream.
-Tim played two Tests against New Zealand in 1972 partnering Tommy Raudonikis in the halves, and 'Ímmortal' Bob Fulton in the centres, a combination which was regularly used by selectors over the next four seasons.
+Pickup was successful at representative level in 1972 and was playing for Australia after 12 games for the Bears.
+Pickup was chosen for City Seconds then played two games for New South Wales (NSW #664), wearing no.15.
+Pickup was a late inclusion to the starting side, replacing incumbent state and Australian pivot Denis Pittard.
+He took advantage of the opportunity and was a key contributor to the convincing 29-5 victory over QLD.
+Pittard returned to the starting line-up in the second game, but selectors opted for Pickup, then 23 years old, when he was selected for the Australian national team (#462) alongside Norths teammate George Ambrum.

+When first chosen for the Australian team, Pickup gave his first jersey to his Bears halves partner Keith Outten, in recognition of his contribution to Pickup's achievements.
+Pickup played two Tests against New Zealand in 1972 partnering Tommy Raudonikis in the halves, and Bob Fulton in the centres, a combination which was used regularly by selectors over the next four seasons.